OCI Vision: How do we identify cereals?

 python preprocessing.py

-Coping data on OCI Object Storage bucket
+Copy data to an OCI Object Storage bucket

 Create a bucket and copy all processed folders inside: